shyrodgau/imbraw2dng/README.md

 Use your favourite software, e.g. darktable, lightroom, ufraw, rawtherapee etc.

-<a href="https://shyrodgau.github.io/imbraw2dng/helpstuff/demosaic.jpg">Demosaic: VNG4</a>

 Do **not** expect the image to be okay out-of-the-box.
 Take your time to adjust the colours and then the rest. *If anyone is experienced around DNGs or knows someone who would be willing to help - please get in contact* e.g. on [Discussion on pixls.us](https://discuss.pixls.us/t/converting-plain-raw-from-imback-to-dng/) for Darktable/RawSpeed or
 I'm Back digital back [Developers Group on Facebook](https://www.facebook.com/groups/2812057398929350).

-A strong green or magenta tint all over the image should not happen any more!
-But if you have one and **can not** level it out using your software's color matrix/color calibration or white-balancing, a sample image might be interesing to fix it.

 If a red highlighted spot is in the center of the image (ImB 35mm/MF), a manual retouche after the processing is required, or use the <a href="https://shyrodgau.github.io/imbraw2dng/helpstuff/darktable_redcircle.png">this darktable setting</a>, placing and sizing a circle shape manually around the area.
 To avoid the red spot from the start, use a bigger aperture (smaller f-number) or combine the standard PDLC matte with a Fresnel screen from I'm Back